Made-in-Jurgistan/PromptBuilder/promptbuilder/README.md

 print(f"Created {len(examples)} training examples!")
 ```

-## ⚙️ Settings You Can Change
+## ⚙️ Configuration

-You can customize how PromptBuilder works by changing these settings:
+You can customize these parameters:

 | Setting | What It Does | Default Value |
 |---------|--------------|---------------|